Can You Improve Your Autoimmune Condition with Functional Medicine?

 What’s the conventional medicine approach to autoimmunity?

-With that in mind, let’s cover some of the medication options.
+With that in mind, here’s an overview of the main medication options.

 Drugs to manage autoimmune disease symptoms